GeeksHacking/ProjMatch-Backend/README.md

 ```

 ## POST Request
+A POST Request to the Users API allows you to create a new user.
+However, this method will only be authorised if the contact email of the new user matches the email that is used to sign in with Auth0.

+All fields are required when creating a new user.
+The **username, contact, about, algoData and skills**.
+Add these fields into the request body.

+## PUT Request

 TODO: POST, PUT and DELETE Requests

 ---

 ## Images API
 The Images API is deprecated.
 When performing CRUD Operations on a User/Project, if a new image is to be added, the respective APIs will handle Image Services.
-The AWS S3 URL will be returned, removing the need for the Images API.
+The Image URL from S3 will be returned, removing the need for the Images API.